 - Street dance

 - Contemporary dance

+- Choreography

+- Live performance skills

 - Analysis of professional works

-- Lesson logs

-- Research logs

-- Live performance skills

 Students will be assessed each lesson on their ability to rehearse, choreograph and work as part of a team or as an individual.

 They will be assessed on some performances throughout the year, both in the studio and to live audiences.